 - Fluorescent Bulb Recycling: There are several places to recycle your used fluorescents within Washtenaw County.
 Fluorescents need proper handling because they contain trace amounts of mercury.

 - Recycle Ann Arbor Recovery Yard: Services include document shredding, drop-off recycling, drop-off disposal, construction and demolition debris recycling, roll-off container service and stationary compactor services.

 - Recycle Ann Arbor Regional Drop-off Station: Open to all county residents.
 Recycle Ann Arbor operates Washtenaw County’s most comprehensive regional Drop-off Station (DOS).
-The DOS is a fully staffed facility open six days a week year-round.
-The facility is funded through a partnership between Washtenaw County, the City of Ann Arbor and Pittsfield Township.

 - Western Washtenaw Recycling Authority (WWRA): A non-profit public recycling program that provides convenient recycling drop-off centers to the Townships of Bridgewater, Dexter, Lima, Lyndon, Manchester and Sylvan, as well as weekly curbside recycling pick-up to the Village of Manchester and the City of Chelsea.